 Discharge Notification Process

-New regulations went into effect in November 2016 requiring notices for all discharges/transfers from a facility to be provided to the Office of the State Long-Term Care Ombudsman.
-The OSLTCO is still reviewing and making determinations regarding the impact of this regulation; however, we can offer the following comments:
+Regulations went into effect in November 2016 requiring notices for all discharges/transfers from a facility to be provided to the Office of the State Long-Term Care Ombudsman.

-Non-involuntary discharge notices must be transmitted to the Office of the State Long-Term Care Ombudsman per the new regulations.
-The non-involuntary discharge notices may be transmitted via mail to 510 E. 12th Street, Suite 2, Des Moines, IA 50319, via fax to (515) 725-3313 or via email to firstname.lastname@example.org.
+- Non-involuntary discharge notices must be transmitted to the Office of the State Long-Term Care Ombudsman per the new regulations.
+The non-involuntary discharge notices may be transmitted via mail to 510 E. 12th Street, Suite 2, Des Moines, IA 50319, or via email to firstname.lastname@example.org.

 Please consult your facility counsel, corporate counsel or industry trade association for additional guidance regarding these notices.

-If you are a long-term care resident or tenant in need of assistance with an involuntary discharge, or if you are a facility staff member with questions or concerns about the discharge process, call the Discharge Specialist at (866) 236-1430.
+If you are a long-term care resident or tenant in need of assistance with an involuntary discharge, or if you are a facility staff member with questions or concerns about the discharge process, call the Office of the State Long-Term Care Ombudsman at (866) 236-1430.